bob-Github-2020/USGS_Extensometer_Data_Analysis/README.md

 "Extensometer_Decomposition.py" employs the conventional STL method for USGS Extensometer time series decompositional.

-The module was used in the following publication:
+The module was used in the following two publications:

+Wang, G. (2022).
+Seasonal Subsidence and Heave Recorded by Borehole Extensometers in Houston.
+Journal of Surveying Engineering.
+Journal of Surveying Engineering, 149(1): 04022018. http://doi.org/10.1061/JSUED2/SUENG-1369

 Wang G. (2022).
-Observations from Closely-Spaced Extensometer and GPS Data in Houston, Texas.
+New Preconsolidation Heads Following the Long-Term Hydraulic-Head Decline and Recovery in Houston, Texas.
+Groundwater. https://doi.org/10.1111/gwat.13271

 Detailed steps for processing USGS Extensometer data (Note, USGS does annual update):